Qazeer/InfoSec-Notes/General/Reverse.md

 file formats (PE, PE+, ELF, Mach-O, etc.) and operating systems (Windows, GNU/Linux, OS X, etc.).

-The `rabin2` utility can be used to retrive information and protection mechanisms of a binary:
+The `rabin2` utility can be used to retrieve information and protection mechanisms of a binary:

 ```